Hel Braun: Scientific career

 Braun studied mathematics at the University of Marburg from 1933 to 1937.
 In 1937 she worked with Carl Ludwig Siegel in Frankfurt to study the decomposition of quadratic forms into sums of squares.
 Her dissertation, Über die Zerlegung quadratischer Formen in Quadrate, was also supervised by Georg Aumann.
 After completing that work, he took her on as a scientific assistant before she became a professor in her own right teaching the theory of Hermitian forms in 1940.

 She became a lecturer at the University of Göttingen in 1941, becoming a full professor in 1947.
 From 1947 through 1948, she was a member of the Institute for Advanced Study.

-In 1951, Braun moved and became a professor at the University of Hamburg where she met and worked with Emil Artin and other internationally acclaimed mathematicians of the time.
+In 1951, Braun moved and became a professor at the University of Hamburg where she supervised many doctoral students including Eberhard Becker, Manfred Knebusch and Karl Mathiak and while there worked with Emil Artin and other internationally acclaimed mathematicians.

 Personal life

 Braun never married, but in the 1960s while she was a professor at the University of Hamburg, she shared an apartment with Emil Artin, and their relationship was equivalent to marriage according to everyone who knew them.

-After she retired in 1981, she lived out the rest of her life in Hamburg.
+After she retired in 1981, she lived the rest of her life in Hamburg.